-These ginger cashew lettuce wraps call for ground turkey, water chestnuts, ginger, carrot and cashews all wrapped up into romaine lettuce leaves.
+These ginger cashew lettuce wraps are full of flavor and nutritious goodness!
+Ground turkey, water chestnuts, ginger, carrot and cashews all wrapped up into crisp romaine lettuce leaves.

 If I had to put my finger on what is it about these lettuce wraps that I love, I’d have to say it’s a tie between the crunch of the lettuce, the gingery-crunchy-sauciness, but mostly because I get to eat with my fingers.